What is Employee Grievance?

 Employee Grievance should be handled in a proper and well defined manner.
 If an employee voice is raised or someone reports a matter associated with a policy or one thing he or she isn't pleased with or needs to criticism against, a framework outlined in policy ought to be used.

-These are the most common examples of employee grievances.
+These are the most common types of grievances in the workplace.

 As an employer, you've probably had at least one member of your staff come to you to express that they're unhappy with what you're paying them.